Paddling the Pearls of Indochina

 Today we are immersed in the wonders of Angkor.
 Few historic sites on earth can compete with the grandeur and scale of this legendary archaeological wonder.
 This maze of ancient temples and palaces dating from the 9th-15th centuries is almost overwhelming in its scale and detail.
 More than 1,000 stone temples lie among the forest and rice fields, many of them half-buried beneath a tangle of jungle vines.
 At sunrise we visit Angkor Wat, then continue to the temples of the Rolous group.
 These structures mark the beginning of classical period of Khmer civilization, dating from the late 9th century.
 This evening we enjoy a farewell dinner together.

-After breakfast you are transferred to the airport to connect with your departing flight.
+Today you are transferred to the airport to connect with your departing flight.